polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     SAPLOCALHOST=s03-ascs-v0
     ```

-1. Log off from s03-ascs-1 and re-logon by using the following credentials:
+1. Switch to the Remote Desktop session to s03-ascs-1, log off, and re-logon by using the following credentials:

     -   Username: **contoso\\s03adm**